ircv3/ircv3.github.io/_posts/2021-11-17-spec-round-up.md

 layout: post
 title: Spec round-up
 ---
 Following our tradition of the annual update, here's a summary of everything that's been happening since Feb 2020.
-And it's quite a lot!

 ### Specs ratified